caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-tutorial.md

   --m-metadata-file sample-metadata.tsv \
   --o-visualization ./reads/taxa-bar-plot-autofmt-reads.qzv
 ```
-### Differential abundance
+### Differential Abundance
-#### Feature Table preparation
+#### Feature Table Preparation
-ANCOM-BC can not be run on repeated measures.
-So we will need to filter to one timepoint.
-Here we filter to the "peri" timepoint.
+ANCOM-BC cannot be run on repeated measures, so we need to filter to one timepoint.
+Here we will filter to the "peri" timepoint.
 ```shell
 qiime feature-table filter-samples \
   --i-table ./reads/bracken-autofmt-feature-table.qza \